 Budgeting Tips for a Cruise to Tonga

-Sailing the azure waters of the South Pacific Islands, docking on the shore of the Kingdom of Tonga to experience a rich culture or treat yourself to a once-in-a-lifetime experience like swimming with whales… It’s the dream, but an expensive dream!
+Sailing the azure waters of the South Pacific Islands, docking on the shore of The Kingdom of Tonga to experience a rich culture or treat yourself to a once-in-a-lifetime experience like swimming with whales… It’s the dream, but an expensive dream!
 Nevertheless, there are ways to shave off the cents through all stages of a cruise, from the booking process to arriving in Tonga for a shore day.
-In this guide, we’ll go through some of our top tips for how to get a good deal on a cruise to Tonga!
+In this guide, we’ll go through some of our top tips for how to save money when visiting Tonga on a cruise!

 Before we jump into how to get a good deal on a cruise to Tonga, be sure to bookmark our Tonga Transport Guide: 10 Ways to Get Around Tonga, as well as Tonga Travel Budget: How Much Does a Trip to Tonga Cost?